CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 5. Listeners characteristics (audiograms) - see [Listener Data](data/data_listener)
 6. Target gains for the VDBO stems used to mix the target stereo

 Please refer to [data page](data/icassp2024_data_overview) and the [baseline readme](.) in GitHub for details.
 To download the datasets, please visit [download data and software](take_part/download)

-## Output
+## The systems' output

-Stereo downmixed signal
+Stereo downmixed signals
 - Sample rate: 32,000 Hz
-- Precision: 16 bit integer
+- Precision: 16-bit integer
 - Compression: FLAC

 For more details about the format of the submission, please refer to the [submission](take_part/submission) webpage.